Exploring the Forgotten Front with Mark Sullivan

 A Real Story Worthy of a Novel

 To start off, rest assured that Pino Lella is a very real person, and at the moment during which this is being written he is reportedly living a happy and healthy life, his son even responding to comments on the book through Goodreads.
-The story contained within this book is very real and completely factual, but it is nevertheless told in the form of an exciting and entertaining narration which presents this as a thrilling WWII action, love and espionage story.
+The story contained within Beneath a Scarlet Sky is very real and completely factual, but it is nevertheless told in the form of an exciting and entertaining narration which presents this as a thrilling WWII action, love and espionage story.

 As you might imagine, Lella led the kind of life where one doesn’t need to use their imagination to fill in any gaps or embellish any segments; it was more than eventful enough on its own.
 In other words, if you’re worried about accuracy or believability I assure you there is no reason to: Mark Sullivan’s talents really shine as he managed to make a biography as captivating as a fictional novel.